 Outside the window, time passes.
 Inside it reverses, and a cell phone is still just a clock.

-Author’s note: this story is based on actual experiences that occurred in 2012, though some names, locations, and personal identifiers have been changed.
-If you would like to make a donation, consider:
+Author’s note: this story is based on actual experiences that occurred in 2012, though some names, locations, and personal identifiers have been changed.]]>

 Many Americans shed one-third of their bi-weekly income to taxes.
 They argue viciously against socialized medicine and government funded higher education, without realizing that they pay the same tax rate as most Canadians with none of the benefits.
 Medical care is either unavailable or discouraging of preventative medicine, resulting in Americans having the shortest life expectancy of any westernized nation.
 36% of recent college graduates currently live with their parents, and cannot comprehend both eliminating student debt and paying a monthly rent.
 This is when they can get paid employment at all.